ASPECTS OF HARVINGTON'S HISTORY

 Photograph taken possibly in the 1980's of the derelict Harvington Mill.
 It is still derelict in 2013.

-Photograph of the river Avon.
+Photograph of the river Avon, probably taken near to the Fish & Anchor looking towards the little ferry boat on the Harvington side.
 Written above is "1920's".
 From the Cook Family collection.

 Photograph taken above the lock near the weir in 1976.
 Photograph by Ken Davies.